 To qualify for YEH Championships, horses must earn a score of 75% or higher at one qualifying event.
 New in 2019, the scoring of a 70% or higher at two events will no longer be accepted.
 Details about this change were released last December - click here for additional information about this change.
 Qualified horses will be allowed to participate at one Championship only.

-Entries for the YEH East Coast Championships at Fair Hill International will open on August 20 and close September 17, and the first 50 qualified horses that enter before the closing date will be accepted.
-Once the first 50 horses are accepted, the competition management reserves the right to compile a waiting list.
-Of those horses on the waiting list, the 15 horses with the highest qualifying scores will then be accepted to fill the cap of 65 accepted entries.
+Entries for the YEH East Coast Championships at Fair Hill International will open on August 20 and close September 17, and the first 55 qualified horses that enter before the closing date will be accepted.
+Of those 55 horses, 15 slots will be saved for the YEH-4 division, and 40 will be saved for the YEH-5 division.
+Once those numbers are reached, the competition management reserves the right to compile a waiting list.
+Of those horses on the waiting list, the horses with the highest qualifying scores will then be accepted to fill the maximum number of accepted horses.
 Horses may still earn qualifications up to 10 days before the YEH Championships begin.

 For the YEH West Coast Championships, entries open September 3 and will close on October 1.
 If large entries occur, then the same waiting list practices will be adapted from the YEH East Coast Championships.